usc-isi-i2/kgtk/docs/transform/query.md

 | kgtk_quantity_low_tolerance(x)    | Return the low tolerance component of a KGTK quantity literal as a float.        |
 | kgtk_quantity_high_tolerance(x)   | Return the high tolerance component of a KGTK quantity literal as a float.       |

+!!! note
+    Functions that return numeric values are restricted to 8-byte integers and 8-byte IEEE floats.
+    Values that fall outside those ranges will be mapped onto floats when allowed or clamped to the respective data type boundary values.

 #### Functions on KGTK geo coordinates